 All timecodes contained in a closed captions file must appear in linear (sequential) order.

-Subtitles are timed text assets that provide on-screen text of the program dialogue.
+Subtitles are timed text assets that include on-screen text of the program dialogue (without atmospherics).
+Subtitles are typically burnt in to the mezzanine, but they can be added as a separate file as well.
 Like closed caption formats, there are several types of subtitle file formats that you can choose from when creating the files.
 The following subtitle formats are accepted by Prime Video:

-If a title contains no dialogue or has extended scenes with no spoken content, captions should include a description of the foreground or background audio elements.
+We don't accept silent or ambient titles, however, if your title title has extended scenes with no spoken content, captions should include a description of the foreground or background audio elements.
 Extended silent scenes should be captioned with [no audio].
 For background music, if the music is instrumental (no lyrics), use descriptive words [in brackets] to accurately convey the mood and tempo of music.
 If music contains lyrics, caption the lyrics verbatim.
 The lyrics should be introduced with the name of the artist and the title in brackets.
 In the event that lyrics are unclear or in another language, use a descriptive caption to indicate that to the viewer.

 Creating closed captions files is a technical process that might be challenging for some content providers.
 We recommend engaging a 3rd party service to assist in the creation of high-quality captions files.
 The following is a sampling of providers that can assist you with video captions.
 Amazon isn’t affiliated with, nor endorses any specific provider.